Search

 The Celestial goldfish is one of the cutest tiny goldfish breeds.
 This breed has a beautiful iridescent coloration and is distinctively round in shape.

 Its delicate fins are fringed with a slight tint of blue, and its eyes are large and black.
-The Celestial goldfish is best suited for tanks of 10 or more gallons and is a peaceful fish that can live peacefully with other peacock goldfish small species.
+This cutest goldfish breed is best suited for tanks of 10 or more gallons and is a peaceful fish that can live peacefully with other peacock goldfish small species.

 Twisty Tailed Goldfish for Sale